10 days of horror: The killings that stunned small-town Pennsylvania

 In court, Weintraub says Dinardo has a history of schizophrenia.
 The judge says Dinardo is a "grave risk" and sets bail at $5 million.

-Not long after, investigators discover the body of Finocchiaro, as well as other unidentified human remains, in a 12.5-foot-deep grave on the farmland property.
+Not long after, investigators discover the body of Finocchiaro, as well as other unidentified human remains, in a grave on the farmland property.
 The other remains are later identified as Meo and Sturgis.

 At a midnight press conference, Weintraub announces the discovery of the bodies in a "common grave," and praises the cadaver dogs that led officers to the site.
 "This is a homicide, make no mistake about it," Weintraub says.
 "We just don't know how many homicides."